prioritizr/surveyvoi/README.md

 #### MacOS

-The `gmp`, `mpfr`, and `symphony` libraries need to be installed to install the *surveyvoi R* package.
+The `gmp`, `mpfr`, and `symphony` libraries are required.
 The easiest way to install these libraries is using [HomeBrew](https://brew.sh/).
 After installing HomeBrew, these libraries can be installed using the following commands in the system terminal:

     brew tap coin-or-tools/coinor
     brew install symphony